AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ```bash
 python bot.py YOUR_DISCORD_BOT_TOKEN -g YOUR_GUILD_ID
 ```

-**LOW VRAM GPU USERS**: You can disable the other samplers showing up, which do nothing, by adding the flag `--optimized-sd` to the above command.

 **Be sure you have the "Message Content Intent" flag set to be on in your bot settings!**